-You can use RecordNow! to erase music, data, or video files from rewriteable DVDs and CDs, leaving almost all the disc space available for new recordings.
+You can use RecordNow! to erase music, data, or video files from rewritable DVDs and CDs, leaving almost all the disc space available for new recordings.

-If you try to record a video or music file to a rewriteable disc that has files on it, the recording program prompts you to erase the disc first.
+If you try to record a video or music file to a rewritable disc that has files on it, the recording program prompts you to erase the disc first.

-- 1 Click Start, choose All Programs, CD (DVD) Recorder, RecordNow!, and then click RecordNow! again. - 2 Insert the DVD+RW or CD-RW you want to erase.
-If an Auto Play window opens, click Cancel. - 3 Select Erase Disc under your Home Screen or Data Projects tab. - 4 Click Yes to confirm that you want to erase the disc.
+- 1 Click Start, choose All Programs, Sonic RecordNow!, and then click RecordNow! - 2 Insert the DVD+RW or CD-RW you want to erase.
+If an Auto Play window opens, click Cancel. - 3 Select the Home Screen tab and then Erase Disc. - 4 Click Yes to confirm that you want to erase the disc.

-About Removing Files in RecordNow!
+Removing Files in RecordNow!